SilbigerLab/pH_Spec/Protocols/README.md

     1. 40 minutes to stabilize at 66C
 1. **Note:** The plate reader has no built-in cooling mechanism, so if you plan to use various temperatures for your reads, start with the lowest temperature and ramp up.
 1. **Note:** Without any temperature settings, the plate reader may naturally increase its internal temperature to up to 2degC over ambient room temperature.
 If you plan to run samples at 25degC, make sure the room is 23degC or cooler to ensure stable temperature for readings.
+    1. Samples run for pH measurements must be kept at 25degC, both in a water bath before measurement, and during measurement in the spec, so set the spec temperature to 25degC.

 <a name=Plate_map></a> **Mapping your Plate**